lsfusion/platform/docs/en/CLASS_statement.md

 - `objectCaption1, ..., objectCaptionM`

     Captions of static objects of this class.
 Each caption is a string literal.
 If the caption is not defined, the name of the static object will be its caption.
 Caption values are stored in the `System.staticCaption` system property.

+- `imageSetting1, ..., imageSettingM`

+    Settings for displaying icons in the captions of static objects of this class.
+By default, the presence or absence of an icon is controlled by the [parameters](Working_parameters.md) `settings.defaultImagePathRankingThreshold` and `settings.defaultAutoImageRankingThreshold`.
+The `HTML` class value used for displaying the icon is stored in the system property `System.image[StaticObject]`.
+This option allows you to manually configure the icon display.
+It can have one of two forms:

+    - `IMAGE [fileExpr]`

+        Specifying the relative path to the image file that will be displayed as the icon in the caption of the static object.
+If `fileExpr` is not specified, the default icon display mode is activated.

+        - `fileExpr`

+            [Expression](Expression.md) whose value specifies the path to the image file.
+The path is specified relative to the `images` directory.

+    - `NOIMAGE`

+        Keyword indicating that the static object's caption should have no icon.

 - `parent1, ..., parentN`